ICELAND

 Iceland Travel Guide: Everything You Need to Plan Your Trip

 One day you’re in Newark and the next you’re standing in the most jaw-dropping landscape you’ve ever seen — and even the wind, sleet and rain can’t bring you down.
 That’s Iceland.
-Go once and you’ll already be planning to come back before you ever leave.
+Go once and you’ll already be planning a return visit before you ever even leave.

 Language: Icelandic is the official language.
 English is widely spoken throughout the country.